semaphoreui/semaphore/CONTRIBUTING.md

 - __gofmt and vet the code:__ Use  `gofmt`, `golint`, `govet` and `goimports` to clean up your code.
 - __vendor dependencies with dep:__ Use `dep ensure --update` if you have added to or updated dependencies, so that they get added to the dependency manifest.
 - __Update api documentation:__ If your pull-request adding/modifying an API request, make sure you update the swagger documentation (`api-docs.yml`)
+- __Run Api Tests:__ If your pull request modifies the API make sure you run the integration tests using dredd.

 # Installation in a development environment